kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Platelet-activating factor
 	E. IL-1

-#### Answer: ?
+#### Answer: D. Platelet-activating factor - ?

 ### Q3.80
-Which of the following cytokines is an endogenous pyrogen?
+Which of the following cytokines is an _endogenous pyrogen_?

 	A. Transforming growth factor-β
 	B. IL-2